nmjmdr/walrus/README.md

 A task execution engine in GO

+> Version 2.0 of Walrus called Jobber https://github.com/nmjmdr/jobber is now out.
+Jobber simplifies the design and improves
+> the project structure.Jobber does not have built in scheduler like Walrus.
+A scheduler is used to schedule jobs for
+> execution.
+Jobber implements dispatcher, worker and recoverer.
+> Jobber can be easily extended to perform the functionality of Walrus by adding the scheduler component to it.

 With Walrus you can schedule tasks to be executed immediately or at a point in time.
 It uses Redis to implement the scheduler queues.

 Walrus has the following components: